alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ### TL;DR

 This post is based on a real-world feature that is used under high-load scenarios.
-The post contains a series of various performance optimization steps, from BCL API usage to advanced data structures, from bit twiddling hacks to SIMD instructions.
-It also covers tools that used to analyze code.
+The post narrates a series of various performance optimization steps, from BCL API usage to advanced data structures, from bit twiddling hacks to SIMD instructions.
+It also covers tools that I usually use to analyze code.

+### Content

+If you find it interesting you can continue reading or jump to any of the following parts:

+- Intro
+- Domain
+- The fundamentals of performance:
+  - Measure, measure, measure
+  - First efficiency then performance
+- Tools and libraries:
+  - BenchmarkDotNet - for benchmarks
+  - ILSpy - c# compiler
+  - WinDBG - .NET under the hood
+  - PerfView - swiss army knife
+  - Intel VTune Amplifier - heavy artillery for low level profiling TODO PCM Tools??

+- Algorithm
+- Optimizations
+  - API

 ### Intro:

-I work for an advertising technology company and we have a feature that identifies and filters out unwanted bot traffic.
+I work for an advertising technology company (yeah, this is all about banners at the end, I'm sorry for this 😞) and we have a feature that identifies and filters out unwanted bot traffic.

+In this post we discover the algorithm itself and its original implementation.

  It’s backed by the Aho–Corasick algorithm, a string searching algorithm that matches all strings simultaneously.
-In this post we will discover the algorithm itself and its original implementation.
 TODO
 We will learn how to write micro benchmarks, profile code and read IL and assembly code.
 Step by step we will improve performance by 30 times using different techniques: re-implementing .NET BCL data structures, fixing CPU cache misses, reduce main memory reads by putting values in CPU registers? by force, avoid calls to Method table, evaluate .NET Core (try SIMD?)